Cacasapo/fmtuner/readme.txt

 = Requirements =

 * A Last.fm account to which you "scrobble" (publish) music details
-* WordPress 2.5 or greater
+* WordPress 2.7 or newer
-* PHP 5 or greater
+* PHP 5 or newer

 == Installation ==

-Installation of fmTuner is straightforward, however it does require PHP 5 or greater.
+Installation of fmTuner is straightforward, however it does require PHP 5 or newer.

 1. Upload `fmtuner.php` to your `/wp-content/plugins/` directory, within a directory like `fmtuner`.
 1. Ensure `/wp-content/plugins/fmtuner/` is writable by your webserver (`chmod 755 fmtuner`).